craigory1958/SBC6502/docs/README.md

 # Single Board Computer for 6502 Microprocessors (SBC6502)

+## <sub>[Overview](README_Overview.md) &nbsp;&nbsp;</sub> <sub>[SBC6502 Hardware](README_SBC6502.md)</sub> &nbsp;&nbsp; <sub>[Virtual Memory Kernel (VMK)](README_VMK.md)</sub>

 *A lifelong learning experience ...*

-## <sub>[Overview](README_Overview.md) &nbsp;&nbsp;</sub> <sub>[Hardware](README_SBC6502.md)</sub> &nbsp;&nbsp; <sub>[Virtual Memory Kernel](README_VMK.md)</sub>

-The Single Board Computer for 6502 is an amateur project to explore and understand the computer-science around multi-tasking operating systems and virtual memory hardware.
+The *Single Board Computer for 6502 Microprocessors* is my amateur project to explore and understand the computer-science around multi-tasking operating systems and virtual memory hardware.
 The 6502 processor was chosen for its software and hardware simplicity.
-And as a nod to the KIM-1 used in my undergraduate work.
+And as a nod to the KIM-1 used in an undergraduate term assignment.
 All design decisions lean towards simplicity and implementing minimum needed to research the stated topics using small to medium scale integration (7400 series logic).

 # RetroShield 6502